 ***Newspapers' Lost Business Isn't Good

-How about that!
-Losing business — circulation and advertising — is good.
-It’s cost effective.
-Too bad “you make it harder to sell the papers” but with all the lay-offs it makes out-sourcing less necessary.
+!
+Losing business -- circulation and advertising -- is good.
+It's cost effective.
+Too bad "you make it harder to sell the papers" but with all the lay-offs it makes out-sourcing less necessary.